-The change in unallocated risk management for the second quarter of 2016 reflects higher net losses related to market valuation adjustments to derivatives following the Brexit vote.
-Unallocated risk management is largely unchanged for the first half of 2016.
+The improvement in unallocated risk management for the third quarter and first nine months of 2016 primarily reflects higher net gains related to market valuation adjustments to derivatives.
 For additional information, see Notes 8 and 13 of our Notes to the Financial Statements.